alephnull7/study-guide-generator-api/README.md

 * `server.js`: Entry point to API and routing to the entity-based controllers
 * `controllers/`: Routes entity traffic to corresponding service based upon additional path specification and request type
 * `services/`: Performs request validation and calls the appropriate model
-* `models/`: Queries the database corresponding to valid request
+* `models/`: Queries the database, Firebase, and OpenAI corresponding to valid request
+* `middleware/authentication.js`: Responsible for validating the credentials of most requests
 * `config/db.js`: Connection to the database, with configuration thereof by environment variables
 * `config/fireBase.js`: Connection to Firebase authentication, with configuration thereof by environment variables
 * `artifactGeneration`: Modules related to creation of artifacts using OpenAI